 ✅Helpful tips

-- Drain cabbage well - Excess moisture will cause the cabbage to steam rather than fry, yielding a soggy texture.
+- Drain cabbage well - This is a dry curry.
+Excess moisture will cause the cabbage to steam rather than fry, yielding soggy vegetables.

 🍚How to serve

-Here are some of my favorite ways to serve this cabbage curry:
+Below are some of my go-to ways of serving cabbage curry -

 🍽️More vegetable side dishes